Autoscale Deployments

 Autoscaling helps with two scenarios:

-• Scaling to zero to save you money when you don't have traffic
+- Scaling down to save you money when you don't have traffic

-If you only want the scale to zero behavior, set your max number of machines to 1 during Deployment configuration.
+If you only want to scale down as much as possible, set your max number of machines to 1 during Deployment configuration.

 How does scaling work?